CommunityToolkit/WindowsCommunityToolkit-wiki/Submitting-an-Issue.md

+# Things to Consider before Submitting an Issue

 * Please make certain to reproduce the issue.
 It is essential to identify the issue and gather more data to be certain if it is a bug or not.
 With clear reproducible steps (especially in the [[Sample App]]), it might be a simple fix, and can then be resolved more easily.

 * It is essential to open the issue in an appropriate Toolkit repository by clicking on the [Windows Toolkit](https://github.com/windows-toolkit) page.
 If the issue does not apply to Windows Community Toolkit please identify the appropriate repository where the bug applies.